qxxxb/iso-qualtrics-scripts/docs/walkthrough.md

 ### Example 2: Undergraduate Paperwork Check-ins

 Once again, we first create the introduction block.
-In this case, it has the same content has the introduction block for graduate paperwork check-ins, so we can just pipe the text:
+In this case, it has the same content as the introduction block for graduate paperwork check-ins, so we can just pipe the text:

 ![screenshot](https://github.com/brickmill/iso-qualtrics-scripts/raw/master/docs/walkthrough/scheduling/example-2/introduction-block.png)